 The Polaroid Now suffers from an inaccurate viewfinder and exposure issues, but, hopefully, the company has resolved these issues while making the smaller model.
 At any rate, it is not aimed at serious photographers.

 The brand is upbeat about the prospects of this new model.
-Polaroid CEO Oskar Smolokowski said on the launch: “Bringing innovation, product design, creativity, and a little bit of attitude back to Polaroid has been our focus ever since we took over as the new team three years ago.
+Polaroid CEO Oskar Smolokowski said during the launch: “Bringing innovation, product design, creativity, and a little bit of attitude back to Polaroid has been our focus ever since we took over as the new team three years ago.
 The Polaroid Go is our biggest contribution to this yet.
 It is just really playful yet incredibly well-designed, and it’s going to make it so easy for you to bring a totally different camera than your phone with you wherever you go.”

 Where to buy it?